The Hairy Ball Problem is PPAD-Complete: Reduction from 2D-Hairy-Cube to 2D-Hairy-Ball

 Consider any $x \in S^2$ such that there is no discrete solution close to $y$ (namely: no solution involving squarelets that are adjacent to a squarelet containing $y$). \begin{itemize} \item Case 1: $x$ is such that all points in $S_y$ lie in face cubelets.

 Note that in this case, all the corresponding original squarelets lie on the same face.
-As a result, the average $v$ will lie in the plane given by this face.
+As a result, the average $v$ will lie in the plane parallel to this face and going through the origin.
 Furthermore, note that $y$ cannot lie too close to any edge of the cube, otherwise we would get edge cubelets.
 Assume wlog that $y$ lies on the face $\{z_3=1\}$.
 It follows that $x$ must be such that $x_1 \in (-1/2,1/2), x_2 \in (-1/2,1/2), x_3 > 1/\sqrt{2}$.
 As stated above we have $\|v\|_1=1$.
 One can check that in this case a (very crude) bound is $\|P_x[v]\|_\infty \geq \frac{1}{3 \sqrt{2}}$.

 \item Case 2: $x$ is such that at least one point in $S_y$ lies in an edge cubelet and no point lies in a corner cubelet

 Note that there is a special case where $S_y$ can have points contained in edge cubelets from two different edges.
 This special case is handled exactly as in case 3 below.
 Here we only consider the case where all edge cubelets come from the same edge denoted $E$.
 Assume wlog that $E$ is the edge given by $\{z_1=1, z_2=-1\}$. $v=(v_1,v_2,v_3)$ is the weighted average of the cardinal vectors contained in all the corresponding original squarelets.
 All those squarelets must be adjacent to $E$ on either side (and they are all adjacent to each other as noted earlier).
 Observe that $(v_1,v_2)$ cannot lie in the interior of the two quadrants given by $\{v_1<0,v_2>0\}$ and $\{v_1>0,v_2<0\}$.
 Otherwise, we would have two cardinal vectors forming an edge solution.